How long does it take for citations to appear online when someone cites my work?

 Why is Google Scholar Faster than Scopus in citation indexing?

 Their differences can be related to their fundamentally different ingestion technologies.
-Google Scholar uses automated "web crawlers" (bots) that continuously scan the entire intesimultaneously rnet.
-It looks at university repositories, social networks (ResearchGate), preprint servers (arXiv), and publishertaneously.
+Google Scholar uses automated "web crawlers" (bots) that continuously scan the entire internet.
+It looks at university repositories, social networks (ResearchGate), and preprint servers (arXiv) and publishes concurrently.
 As soon as a PDF or citation lands on a public server (even a university department page), the bot finds it.
 There is no human intermediary.
 It picks up "noise"—duplicates, PowerPoint slides, and non-peer-reviewed drafts—which inflates citation counts but reduces reliability.

 On the other hand, Scopus operates on a structured ingestion pipeline.
 Scopus does not "go out and find" papers; it waits for publishers to send them data.
 This process creates a delay (citation lag) but ensures that every citation is verified, peer-reviewed, and correctly linked to the correct author profile.